are Pure Soap Flakes? Pure Soap Flakes

 • Clean your refrigerator safely.

-• Clean your range and range top.
+• Clean your range and stove top.

 • Clean your computer with out static.

 • Wash your fruits and vegetables before eating.

 • Pure Soap Flake bundles with cotton cloth and wash

 • Great for camping ~ dishes, body wash, shampoo, toothpaste